Principles

 While VisionQuest serves all people who are looking for recovery, we are especially attuned to the needs of the following:

-– Those entrenched in the justice system
+– Individuals entrenched in the justice system

 – Low income